 What Will Need to be Included in the Articles of Incorporation

 Every state is different and may have different requirements for Incorporation.
 You will need to consult with your local authorities to determine what language and requirements you must include for your state (don’t worry, we give some more information about this later on in the article).

-After your Articles of Incorporation has been approved by your state, you will use it to file your 1023 form.
+After your Articles of Incorporation has been approved by your state, you will use it to file your 1023 form, or 1023-EZ.
 While some states do not require IRS language, when it is time to file for tax-exempt purposes, you will need it.
 If you do not have the required language, the IRS will most likely reject your request and you will have to amend your Articles of Incorporation, costing you time and money.

 We always believe that it is better to be safe than sorry, we recommend that you do more than the minimum the first time and make sure all aspects are included so you don’t have to go back and change it down the road.